matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 ## Full example

-The full example with tests can be found in the `./local-setup/example` folder, which comes [in the git repository](https://github.com/matter-labs/local-setup/tree/main/example).
+The full example with tests can be found [here](https://github.com/matter-labs/tutorial-examples/tree/main/local-setup-testing)